A measure is any constitutional amendment or other proposition submitted to a popular vote at any election.

 When submitting the documents for a measure, please indicate the measure wording by placing a box around the entire question you wish to appear on the sample ballot.

-You also have to indicate in writing which portion of the resolution or ordinance you want to be printed in the Voter’s Information Pamphlet.
+You must indicate in writing which portion of the resolution or ordinance you want to be printed in the Voter Information Guide.

-If you don’t want the measure text to appear in the Voter’s Pamphlet, please submit that request in writing.
+If you want the measure text to appear in the Voter Information Guide, please specify as such in your resolution.
 In such case, before the analysis of the measure, the voters will be directed to contact the Election Division for a copy of the proposed measure.

 The jurisdiction will be billed for the costs.